 Encorė Skin Cancer Clinic is a specialist Dermatologist clinic

 The former Christchurch Skin Cancer Clinic has become the Encorė Skin Cancer Clinic.
-That means we have a fresh new look but all the skills, expertise and experience to provide you with the highest quality medical skincare.
+That means we have a fresh new look but all the skills, expertise and experience to provide you with the highest quality medical care.

 Dr Grant Bellaney has been diagnosing and treating skin cancers for over 20 years and has removed well in excess of 15,000 skin cancers.
 He also has a special interest in skin and fat surgery.

 Dr Bellaney graduated from Auckland Medical School, New Zealand in 1987.
 He completed his initial Specialist Dermatology training in Auckland.
 This was followed by a year of training at London’s prestigious St. Johns Institute of Dermatology and a further year’s procedural fellowship at Oxford, from 1994 to 1995 where he completed his Mohs Surgical Fellowship.

 His specialist training focused on Surgical Dermatology, in particular the surgical treatment of skin cancers, laser surgery and cosmetic and reconstructive surgery.
 Since that time, he has had further specific training in Liposuction in the USA, Portugal and Australia.